 Furnace filters need to be changed regularly, but it's easy to forget about this maintenance task if you haven't established a routine.
 Similarly, air purifiers and other filtering devices need to be cleaned out and given a new filter periodically, according to the manufacturer's guidelines.

-"A typical one-inch furnace filter needs to be replaced every three months or so at a minimum, but you should replace your furnace air filter whenever it is visibly dirty," says a spokesperson for Shumate Heating and Air.
+"A typical one-inch furnace filter needs to be replaced every three months or so at a minimum, but you should replace your furnace air filter whenever it is visibly dirty," says a heater repair spokesperson for Shumate Heating and Air.
 "Some homes will generate more dust and particulates, causing homeowners to change filters more frequently.
 Try to check your filters at least once a month to verify that they're clean and still in good working order."

 3. Test and update smoke and carbon monoxide detectors.

 Most people struggle with remembering to check detectors periodically.
 Use quarantine to tackle this easy project: Push the test button on each smoke and carbon monoxide detector to make sure the device is working.
 Replace batteries in any detectors that aren't active.1